ucsd-hep-ex/setup-guides/README.md

 2. Choose resources (CPU, GPU etc.)
 3. Choose a disk image, you can either:
    1. Start from a standard image such as Ubuntu
    2. Start from a custom image we've made, such as `rk-image-1` which has cuda and PyTorch installed.
-You can also make your own image and reuse that.
+You can also [https://cloud.google.com/compute/docs/images/create-delete-deprecate-private-images](make your own image) and use that.
 4. Select 'Allow HTTP traffic' and 'Allow HTTPS traffic'.
 5. Create the image.